choval/async/README.md

 // $start and $end will be the same
 ```

-### wait (alias sync)
+### wait

-Makes asynchronous code blocking.
+Also knowsn as `sync`, makes asynchronous code blocking.
 Use this when you need to use an async library in a sync/blocking scenario.

 This function receives one of the following: `Generator`, `Closure` or `PromiseInterface`.